Essential Guide on Profit Tax for Businesses in Hong Kong

 Businesses Exempt from Annual Returns

 Certain businesses in Hong Kong are exempt from submitting annual profits tax returns under specific conditions.
-For instance, businesses that do not generate assessable profits are not required to file these returns.
+For instance, businesses that do not generate assessable profits arising from their operations are not required to file these returns.
 Similarly, companies with no assessable profits for a given year are exempt from filing annual returns.

 Entities that have ceased or not yet started operations are also exempt.
 The exemption reduces the administrative burden on businesses not generating income, allowing them to focus on establishing or winding down operations without added tax filing pressure.